Residency Program in Pediatric Dentistry

 Applicants must have the following to be considered for admission:

-- D.D.S. or D.M.D. from an accredited North American dental school.
+- D.D.S. or D.M.D. from a CODA accredited North American dental school.

 - PASS application.